Project type: Efficient cook stoves , Solar

-During 822 school visits almost 95,000 pupils and teachers have been sensibilised for climate protection and clean cooking.
+During 896 school visits over 100,000 pupils and teachers have been sensibilised for climate protection and clean cooking.

 Especially women and girls have to spend less time collecting fire wood and maintaining the cooking fire.

-9 different stove models are being locally produced with local material in 8 centres.
+9 different stove models are being locally produced with local material.

 Each stove saves around 2.4 t CO₂ per year and 2.5 t of firewood or 0.5 t charcoal.